 Materials - we will explore, name and describe different materials and look for examples of these in our immediate environment.
 We will explore places which are special to us and learn how different people and cultures may have different places which are special and significant to them.
 Seasonal changes - we will look at changes as we move from Winter into Spring and explore celebrations in the Spring, including Easter.
-We will continue to develop our skills when using ICT devices such as i-pads, cameras and programmable toys and focus on logging on and using specific programs to support our learning with greater independence.
-In our castles topic we will explore who might live in a castle, including kings and queens, including members of our royal family.
+We will continue to develop our skills when using ICT devices such as i-pads, cameras, chromebooks and programmable toys.
+We will focus on logging on and using specific programs to support our learning with greater independence.
 We will look closely at seeds and plants, plant some of our own and observe these as they grow.